pjb41/PBridgesAssignment/README.md

 Otherwise, you can open a command prompt (on Windows, you may need to select an Anaconda command prompt).
 Navigate to the folder where you cloned this repository and run the following command:

 C:\Users\*YOURREPOSITORYFOLDER* conda env create -f environment.yml

+The code is found in the Assign1.py file above and the code is also replicated within a Jupyter Notebook above (where the map can be run and displayed.